rrumrum/winwin/README.md

 will be automatically ended.
 Once turned on, the script also runs automatically on startup.

-Can be used to reduce hardware usage, prevent attacks form malware, and also kill off pesky windows programs that soemhow open by themselves.
+Can be used to reduce hardware usage, prevent attacks form malware, and also kill off pesky windows programs that somehow open by themselves.

 (windows win)